"Ready for another lesson?"

 Pepper: [after killing Killian] ...oh my god...that was really violent!

-Yellow Peril: Exploited.
-In the movie, the Mandarin is a fictional character specifically catering to American Sinophobia.
+- Yellow Peril: Exploited.
+In the movie, the Mandarin is a fictional character (though All Hail the King reveals he was based on an actual Mandarin who's been in hiding) specifically catering to American Sinophobia.

 Iron Man 3 Prelude contains the following tropes: